Ernie Roth

 Irwin Jacob "Ernie" Roth (August 30, 1926 – October 12, 1983), known by the ring names The Grand Wizard of Wrestling and Abdullah Farouk, was an American professional wrestling manager.
-Not a wrestler himself due to his small stature, he was noted for his flamboyant outfit of sequined jackets, wraparound sunglasses, and a brightly colored turban decorated with jewels and feathers.
+Not a regular wrestler himself due to his small stature, he was noted for his flamboyant outfits, including sequined jackets, wraparound sunglasses, and brightly colored turbans decorated with jewels and feathers.
 He was inducted into the WWF Hall of Fame in 1995.

 Professional wrestling career

+Early career

 Ernie Roth got his start in the entertainment business as a disc jockey.
 He was discovered by Jim Barnett who helped Roth get into the wrestling industry.
-He became involved in professional wrestling as a manager in the 1960s in Detroit-based territories.
+He became involved in professional wrestling as a manager in the late 1950s in Detroit-based territories.
 Roth first worked under the names "Mr. Clean" and "J. Wellington Radcliffe."

 Abdullah Farouk (1958–1974)

 Roth portrayed "Abdullah Farouk", the heel (villainous) manager of The Sheik.
 He frequently appeared on the Toronto and Detroit wrestling circuit, where local announcer Lord Athol Layton would usually refer to him as "The weasel, Abdullah Farouk".

 Sporting a fez, Farouk took great pains in trying to control his madman protégé.
 But he also carved a niche for himself as a deceitful, underhanded character who insulted US fans whenever he had a chance.
 Farouk was a pioneer of "manager interference", as he physically would attempt to alter a match's outcome in the Sheik's favor.
 This sort of interference was rare at the time.